SAP-samples/sap-tech-bytes/README.md

   - This post will show you how you can use the full power of the GitHub platform for your Kubernetes-based projects.
 I’ll show you a minimal sample that uses GitHub to store, manage, and maintain its source code and build, publish, and deploy Docker images.
 In other words: We’ll use GitHub ...
 - [SAP Tech Bytes: Understand your classification model in Smart Predict](https://blogs.sap.com/?p=1371611) by Witalij Rudnicki (Fri Jul 16 2021)
   - In the previous post “SAP Tech Bytes: Your first Predictive Scenario in SAP Analytics Cloud” of the series, with just a few clicks we have built our predictive model using Smart Predict in SAP Analytics Cloud.
 Or maybe you have built a classification model by yourself based on some other ...
-- [SAP Tech Bytes: Your first Predictive Scenario in SAP Analytics Cloud](https://blogs.sap.com/?p=1366059) by Witalij Rudnicki (Fri Jul 09 2021)
-  - If you got interested in Machine Learning, then sooner rather than later you hear about or discover the website called Kaggle.
-Founded in 2010 Kaggle “allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos